cybersecnate/cybersecnate/README.md

 Experience in **Service Desk** with **Support N1 and N2**.
 I have knowledge in **python**, **PHP** and a little **C language**, and I and had contact with more technologies involving cloud computing, virtualization and networking.

-Currently learning about ethical hacking and red teaming.
+Currently learning about ethical hacking and Rust programming.

 > cv [here](https://github.com/cybersecnate/Curriculo) 📄